tramynn/FreeCodeCamp-Personal-Portfolio/README.md

 # FreeCodeCamp-Personal-Portfolio
-FreeCodeCamp Responsive Web Design Project #5 - Build a Personal Portfolio Webpage
+To build a personal portfolio webpage for FreeCodeCamp's Responsive Web Design Projects

 ## Requirements
 User Story #1: My portfolio should have a welcome section with an id of welcome-section.